 \subsection{Forecasting consistency checks details.}

+Automated high-quality forecasting from language models may soon help institutions make better decisions \citep{halawi2024approaching}.
+Our forecasting evaluations use two sources of data for unresolved forecasting questions: verified questions from Manifold and Metaculus prediction markets \citep{halawi2024approaching}, and questions generated from news articles \citep{paleka2024consistency}.
+Rather than evaluating prediction performance, which requires waiting months to years for questions to resolve, we examine the logical consistency of model forecasts through consistency checks \citep{10516635, paleka2024consistency}.
+These checks measure how well a model's probability estimates align with the fundamental rules of probability theory.
+We use conditional (COND) consistency checks because they are well-correlated with actual forecasting performance \citep{paleka2024consistency}.
+The COND check verifies if $P(A)P(B|A) = P(A\wedge B)$.
+The frequentist violation metric is:

+Here, $a = P(A)$, $b = P(B|A)$, and $c = P(A\wedge B)$.
+Because the optimization for the profiling model is more constrained for this setting, we explicitly seed the profiler with the 10 least consistent examples from the static dataset.
+We find that DeepSeek-R1 elicits questions with almost twice the average \(v_{COND}\) violation of those written by Llama-3.1-70B (inconsistency scores 0.62 compared to 0.33 for GPT-4o and 0.71 compared to 0.37, respectively), confirming that stronger models better find inconsistencies.

-We refine the adaptive evaluation methodology for generating adaptive consistency checks.
+We refine the adaptive profiling methodology for generating adaptive consistency checks.
 For each question, rather than take a single answer, we obtain 5 separate forecasts from the model to get a more stable estimate and reduce the impact of outliers due to the stochastic nature of language model outputs.